Wesley26/weather-App/README.md

 - `FeelsLikeTemperature.js`:feelsLikeText: string de-structured from WeatherContent.js containing the temperature as it feels like outside.
 - `Humidity.js`: humidityText: humidity string data passed from WeatherContent.js
 - `InfoButton.js`: InfoButton child component @infoPanelToggle - Inherited from InfoPanelContext.js @setInfoPanelToggle - Inherited from InfoPanelContext.js @infoIconName - Determines which platform (iOS/android) and displays the correct IonIcon. @returns - InfoButton component
+- `InfoPanel.js`: Info Panel child component. @infoPanelText - text object passed from WeatherContent.js.
+The text object contains the text describing the app in a brief summary to the end user, instructions on how the end user can submit feedback, and a link going back to portfolio website contact me page.
+NOTE: UnitSettingButton is being re-used as a Linking website URL button.Please take note of the documentation for the button and what it is doing (example: setUnit is opening a URL link instead of changing the unit settings). @returns - InfoPanel component
 - `LoadingMessage.js`: component returns loading message if the WeatherContent component does not have any weather data. loadText: string which takes loading text to display to user. font: object to pass through font text config from WeatherContent.js component.
 - `MinMaxTemp.js`: tempMinText: minimum temperature passed from WeatherContent.js tempMinText: maximum temperature passed from WeatherContent.js.
 - `UnitSwitch.js`: UnitSwitch child component. imperialUnits: Text passed from WeatherContext.js for imperial units touchable opacity button label. metricUnits: Text passed from WeatherContext.js for metric units touchable opacity button label. standardUnits: Text passed from WeatherContext.js for standard units touchable opacity button label. switchHeader: Header label for this component passed from WeatherContext.js.